Academics Afield

 2) Increase societal acceptance and support of hunting and shooting sports

-As of 2023, seven programs across the southeast have been launched at Historically Black Colleges and Universities with the goal of enhancing diversity, inclusion, and equity in the hunting and shooting community.
+As of 2024, five programs across the southeast have been launched at Historically Black Colleges and Universities with the goal of enhancing diversity, inclusion, and equity in the hunting and shooting community.
 The program strives to help underrepresented communities forge stronger relationships with the outdoors and our natural resources.
+Visit our Guide and Toolkit to learn more about R3 for College Students and the Academics Afield model.

 Career Series

-The Career Series events are for students interested in the firearm industry or wildlife management field.
-This series is funded by NSSF.
+The Career Series, funded by National Shoot Sports Foundation, was hosted for students interested in the firearm industry or wildlife management field.
 Guest speakers from the firearm industry and wildlife management field present information about their jobs.
 They also speak about their journeys into the career field and provide tips and tricks to pursue similar careers.
-If you are a college student interested in learning more about our upcoming events, please email Coral Minchey (cminchey@gwf.org).
+View recordings of the professional insight below:

 Alan Vestal: Owner of Alan’s Armory